thyeggman/vulgarlang-phonology-sets/README.md

 # vulgarlang-phonology-sets
-A collection of additional language phonologies for use with VulgarLang.
+A collection of additional language phonology settings for use with [VulgarLang](https://www.vulgarlang.com/).